Druck

 While green grabbing is often justified as a necessary step for addressing global environmental challenges, it carries a hidden cost: undermining the food security and livelihoods of local communities.
 The theoretical concept of green grabbing further emphasises the power dynamics in environmental decision-making processes.
 When hunting is banned, the control over wildlife and natural resources shifts to external actors such as conservation organisations or state authorities.
 This shift in control can perpetuate existing power imbalances and further marginalise already vulnerable populations.

-Inclusive Approaches to Conservation
+Inclusive approaches to conservation

 Environmental conservation and climate change mitigation are important global goals, but they must be pursued in a way that respects the rights and livelihoods of local people.
 Forest-dependent people are not just bystanders; they play a vital role in the sustainable management of ecosystems through traditional knowledge and practices.
 For conservation and land use to be sustainable, it is essential to adopt inclusive approaches that recognise the critical role that forest-dependent communities play in managing and preserving these ecosystems.
 Ensuring that local people have secure access to land and resources is key to achieving both environmental sustainability and food security for all.